operator-framework/java-operator-sdk/docs/documentation/features.md

 is used, will return either a ready to use instance or a builder allowing users to customized how the implementation behaves, in particular when it comes to the granularity of collected metrics.
 It is, for example, possible to collect metrics on a per-resource basis via tags that are associated with meters.
-This is the default, historical behavior but this might change in a future version of JOSDK because this dramatically increases the cardinality of metrics, which could lead to performance issues.
+This is the default, historical behavior but this will change in a future version of JOSDK because this dramatically increases the cardinality of metrics, which could lead to performance issues.

 To create a `MicrometerMetrics` implementation that behaves how it has historically behaved, you can just create an